 The purpose of this regulation is to set forth Rules, forms and procedural requirements which the Court deems necessary to carry out the provisions of 85 O.S.
-Section 149.1.
+Section 149.1 (see now 85 O.S., Section 398).

 Section 3: Definitions